 Sometimes, The Fifth Person will conduct workshops where they will go through the content found in the online modules, and provide you with a set of “lecture notes” on the day of the workshop.
 You will also get some practice in applying the concepts being taught.

-It is not cheap though (especially for a student like me).
-The idea is that the base Dividend Machine course should be good enough for you to learn how to value and invest in dividend stocks, while the Professional course is more for those who understand how to value them but do not enough time to do research or read through the annual reports to make their decision.
+Dividend Machines Professional is not cheap though.
+The idea is that the base course should be good enough for you to learn how to value and invest in dividend stocks, while the Dividend Machines Professional is targeted towards those who understand how to value them but do not enough time to do research or read through the annual reports to make their decision.